 Find out below some important factors to remember when tracking your first trimester of pregnancy.
 (Note: we are currently applying for funding to help us make this section interactive for an easier experience).

 Increasing your folate intake during the first trimester is important to help prevent birth defects known as neural tube defects, such as spina bifida.

 Your baby is the size of a grape by 9 weeks gestation

 Your baby's placenta is forming.
 An important organ that acts as a lifeline between you and your baby.
 At scans you can ask where your placenta is positioned - anterior or posterior - as this may impact when you start to feel baby move.

-It is highly reccomended to avoid smoking and drinking during pregnancy for the safety of you and your baby.
+It is highly recommended to avoid smoking and drinking during pregnancy for the safety of you and your baby.

 Remember that you and your baby are unique.
 Try not to compare your pregnancy to others.

 Settling to sleeping on your side (any side) from 28 weeks pregnancy is extremely important.
 If you are not a natural side sleeper it may be wise to start practising side sleeping now, as new habits do take time to form and it's never too early to start!